fermmm/group-date-client-rn/README.md

 5. Install "Expo Go" app from your phone store, you will need it to test the app in your phone.

-6. You need to create your own package identifier, it's a string identifier for your app, the current one is on app.json > ```expo.android.package```.
+6. You need to create your own package identifier, it's a string identifier for your app, the current one is on app.config.ts > ```android.package```.
 Search for that package name inside all the project files using your code editor and replace the current one by a new one everywhere, the new identifier can be whatever you want in this format "com.whatever.anything", use your creativity, the only important thing is no other app published has the same identifier.

 7. The login on this app works with Facebook and/or Google and you need to do some work to get any of the login systems up and running.
 The easiest to configure is Facebook: [Create a Facebook app as Facebook developer](https://developers.facebook.com/docs/development/create-an-app/) and then use the resulting app info to complete `FACEBOOK_APP_ID` and `FACEBOOK_APP_NAME` in the .env file.
 Also add `rRW++LUjmZZ+58EbN5DVhGAnkX4=` on the "Key Hashes" field in your Facebook app configuration (required to authorize Expo Go to use your Facebook app).
 [More info here](https://docs.expo.io/versions/v36.0.0/sdk/facebook/#registering-your-app-with-facebook).